strautomator/web/README.md

 The default URL in development is `http://localhost:3000`, which should be manually set on your HOSTS file.
 This is fine if you only want to work on the web frontend and some of the API calls, but please note that Strava (and other 3rd party webhooks) won't be able to push data to the service using that URL.
 Authentication with Strava might also fail.

-To properly test all APIs and webhooks from Strava and PayPal, you'll need to change the `app.url` setting on your `settings.local.json` file or via the `$SMU_app_url` environment variable, to a publicly accessible URL.
+To properly test all APIs and webhooks from Strava and PayPal, you'll need to change the `app.url` setting on your `settings.local.json` file or preferably via the `$SMU_app_url` environment variable, to a publicly accessible URL.
 It's recommended to use a tunnel to avoid port forwarding on your router.

 If for whatever reason you want to split the Strautomator API from the frontend, you can use the `api.url` setting to specify the base path for the API.
 By default, it runs on the `/api/` path under the same URL set on the `app.url`.

+If you plan to deploy the instance to production and build the nuxt app beforehand, it's mandatory to set the app URL via the environment variable `$SMU_app_url`.

 ### Cloudflare Tunnel